biobakery/metawibele/README.md

 #### Install MetaWIBELE
-You can choose one of the following options to install the MetaWIBELE package.
+You only need to do **any one** of the following options to install the MetaWIBELE package.

 Option 1: Installing with pip